stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 deep below the house of Robert Suydam.
 For he really was there, as no one is disposed to deny.
 They found him unconscious by the edge of a night-black pool, with a grotesquely horrible jumble of decay and bone, identifiable through dental work as the body of Suydam, a few feet away.
-The case was plain, for it was hither that the smugglers&rsquo; underground canal led; and the men who took Suydam from the ship had brought him home.
-They themselves were never found, or at least never identified; and the ship&rsquo;s doctor is not yet satisfied with the simple certitudes of the police.
+The case was plain, for it was hither that the smugglers' underground canal led; and the men who took Suydam from the ship had brought him home.
+They themselves were never found, or at least never identified; and the ship's doctor is not yet satisfied with the simple certitudes of the police.

   Suydam was evidently a leader in extensive man-smuggling operations, for the